eclipse/mosaic.website/content/docs/extending_mosaic/omnetpp_details.md

 purpose the conservative synchronization mechanism is implemented.
 The following figure gives an overview of the included compenents.

-{{< figure src="../images/implementation_vehicle.jpeg" title="Overview of Simulator Coupling" width="600px" numbered="true" >}}
+{{< figure src="../images/implementation_simcoupling.png" title="Overview of Simulator Coupling" width="450px" numbered="true" >}}

 ##### Eclipse MOSAIC EventScheduler

-The Eclipse MOSAIC EventScheduler extends the simple standard scheduler of OMNeT++ to be able to implement the time management for the Conservative Synchronization with Eclipse MOSAIC.
+The `MosaicEventScheduler` extends the standard scheduler of OMNeT++ to be able to implement the time management for synchronization with Eclipse MOSAIC.
 It is the only module in OMNeT++ which has access to the event queue or Future Event Set (FES).
 Since the OMNeT++ simulation is an event driven simulation the scheduler has to fulfill two tasks.
 The first task is the actual scheduling part which is always invoked by the simulation kernel to schedule the next event.
 It allows all events from the FES to be processed up to the granted logical time $T$.
 If there are only events with a later time $T'$ than